janziemba/react-native-simple-ui/README.md

 import { ThemeContext } from 'react-native-simple-ui';

 const customTheme = {
-    showWarnings: true,
-    theme: {
     // you can set custom styles here and overwrite default styles,
     // for example:
-        heading: { h1: { fontSize: 50 } }
+    heading: { h1: { fontSize: 50 } },
     // or
-        toolbar: { container: { backgroundColor: 'red' } }
+    toolbar: { container: { backgroundColor: 'red' } },
     // or you can also set your own primitives:
-        colors: { primaryColor: 'green' }
+    colors: { primaryColor: 'green' },
-    },
 };

 class App extends PureComponent {